MPhil in Eastern Christian Studies

 The University of Oxford is a world leader in the study of the history and culture of the Eastern Mediterranean, the Middle East, and the Caucasus, from the beginnings of civilisation through to the present day.

 Within the Faculties of Asian and Middle Eastern Studies, Classics, History, Theology, Philosophy and the School of Archaeology, there are unparalleled numbers of scholars and research students working on the region, and bringing with them knowledge of an extraordinary range of disciplines.
-This research has been further boosted in recent years by the founding of the Oxford Centre for Late Antiquity, the Oxford Centre for Byzantine Research, the Khalili Research Centre for the Art and Material Culture of the Middle East, and the Oxford Centre for Hebrew and Jewish Studies.
-These faculties and centres provide the outstanding seminar culture for which Oxford is famous.
+These faculties and associated centres provide the outstanding seminar culture for which Oxford is famous.

 The University has excellent library holdings of original manuscripts and secondary literature in all of the ancient and modern languages of the region, including those of the Asian and Middle Eastern Christian populations, as well as in all major related disciplines.
 The Bodleian Library is the main research collection which students for the MPhil in Eastern Christian Studies will use.
 The Asian and Middle Eastern and Theology faculties both have their own libraries, with lending facilities, and one of the world’s most important collections of books and journals relating to archaeology and the ancient world is located in the Sackler Library, next door to the Faculty of Asian and Middle Eastern Studies.
 Further large Asian and Middle Eastern Christian manuscript collections are within easy reach in the British Library in London, and in the Mingana Collection in Birmingham.

 You will have access to the University's centrally provided electronic resources, the Faculty of Asian and Middle Eastern Studies' IT Officer, and other bibliographic, archive or material sources as appropriate to the topic.
 There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as a common room where tea and coffee are available and staff and students can meet.